ArhanChaudhary/qter/media/paper/paper.typ

 === Larger twisty puzzles

 The overwhelming majority of our research has been within the realm of the Rubik's Cube, and so far, we have yet to run the Cycle Combination Solver on non-Rubik's cube twisty puzzles.
-While we are confident all of our theory generalizes to larger twisty puzzles (with minor implementation detail differences @identical-pieces), there is a practical concern we expect to run into.
+While we are confident all of our theory generalizes to larger twisty puzzles (with minor implementation detail differences @twsearch-architecture), there is a practical concern we expect to run into.

 Optimally solving the 4x4x4 Rubik's Cube has been theorized to take "roughly as much time as computing God's number for the 3x3x3," @optimal-4x4 around 35 CPU-years @cube20.
 It may very well be the case that the Cycle Combination Solver, even with all its optimization tricks, will never be able to solution to a Cycle Combination Finder cycle structure for larger twisty puzzles.
 Thus, we are forced to sacrifice optimality in one of three ways: